brootaylor/brootaylor-v2/sites/eleventy/src/_content/bookmarks/generative-ai-what-you-need-to-know.md

 Baldur Bjarnason is a god-send in these times of tech hype and bullshit.
 He's written a book, "[The Intelligence Illusion](https://illusion.baldurbjarnason.com/)", which I'm yet to read.

 But, if like me, you don’t have time to read the whole book just yet, he's also created an online guide of sorts.
-To help cut through all the *AI bullshit*.
+To help cut through some of the *AI bullshit*.

 The website's called [needtoknow.fyi](https://needtoknow.fyi/).